 This section is the most important for the peer review.
 Note carefully the page limits, format requirements, and suggested format.
-Limit the text to three pages, with an additional 3 pages for references.
+Limit the text to ten pages.
+References are not included in the page limit.

 Format issues: Begin this section of the application using the download template.
 Subsequent pages of the Research Plan and References should include the principal investigator's name (last, first, middle initial) placed in the upper right corner of each continuation page.